 A Guide to Gorilla Trekking in Uganda: Mountain gorillas are subspecies of eastern gorillas and have been listed as endangered by IUCN since 2018.
 Mountain gorillas can only be found in the Virunga conservation area which stretches between Uganda, Rwanda and Democratic Republic of Congo.
-This region is famous for its favorable conditions that attract gorillas to thrive and support gorilla trekking safaris.
+This region is famous for its favorable conditions that attract gorillas to thrive and support budget gorilla trekking safaris as well as luxury gorilla tours in Uganda and beyond.
 There are four national parks that inhabit mountain gorillas; Uganda with Bwindi and Mgahinga gorilla national parks, Rwanda is home to Volcanoes National Park and D.R.
 Congo is home to the famous Virunga national park.

 Mountain gorillas, therefore, live in dense forests and in total, they are about 1063 gorilla individuals in the wild.
 Bwindi national park alone has over 500 gorilla individuals making it host almost half of the mountain gorillas in the world and home of popular gorilla tours in Uganda.
 This is the most visited national park with four sectors having about 19 habituated gorilla families one can trek while on a gorilla safari in Uganda.

 Mountain gorillas live in two isolated areas – Virunga massif with Mgahinga, Virunga and Volcanoes national parks and another one being the Bwindi Impenetrable national park which connects to Sarambwe nature reserve in D.R.
 Congo.
 These are high altitude areas dotted with montane and bamboo forests.

 They share 98% of their DNA with humans.